-Mobile network services - CETIN Czechia is the main provider of mobile network services for O2 Czech Republic a.s.
-It also operates the mobile network for T-Mobile Czech Republic a.s. in half the country through a shared network.
+Mobile network services - CETIN Czechia is the main provider of mobile network services for O2 Czech Republic.
+It also operates the mobile network for T-Mobile Czechia in half the country through a shared network.
 The lease transmission station capacity is a secondary source of income.